Drag-Along Rights

 Why it matters

 For founders, the most important question is whether the drag trigger requires a majority of the common in addition to the board and preferred.
-If yes, founders generally retain control because they typically hold a common majority through Series B or later.
+If yes, founders generally retain control because they typically hold a common majority through the early priced rounds.
 If the drag is triggered by preferred alone, founders can be forced into a sale they oppose, including a fire sale to recover the preference stack while leaving common with little or nothing.
 Many founder term sheet negotiations are quietly fights over this single clause.

 Worked example

-A startup has raised Series A and Series B with a standard NVCA drag-along: board majority + majority of preferred (voting as one class) + majority of common.
+A startup has raised Series A and Series B with a balanced drag-along trigger: board majority + majority of preferred (voting as one class) + majority of common.
 Cap table:

 A $40M acquisition offer with $30M of total preference outstanding (so common gets $10M).
 Board (3 of 5 directors are independents/investors) approves.
 Preferred (Series A + B = 30% fully diluted, voting together as a class) approves unanimously.
 Common (founders + employees = 70%): if Founder A (30% of fully diluted, 42.9% of common) and Founder B (35.7% of common) both vote no, the common majority fails, and the drag does not trigger.
 The deal cannot close on a drag basis.
 Without the common-majority trigger, the founders would be dragged despite holding majority common.